Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Board of Homeland Security; Development of List of Approved Unmanned Aircraft Systems

-Would require the Georgia Board of Homeland Security to develop a list of approved unmanned aircraft systems for use by state government agencies.
-Passed House as HB 205 with committee substitution; referred to Senate on 2025-02-24.
+Would require Georgia Board of Homeland Security to develop and maintain list of approved UAS models for use by state agencies.
+Passed House February 21, 2025; referred to Senate February 24, 2025.
+No further recorded action.

 Last action: February 24, 2025